 Long known as a performer of Spanish music, de Fremery soon found that there were three situations in the Lorca play for which he not only did not have anything suitable, he did not even know of anything in the classical guitar literature which was remotely suitable.
 As a result, these three pieces were written spontaneously on the guitar during the rehearsal process.

-Entitled Music after Lorca, the short suite begins with Asesinado, which opened the play to a darkened house as the actors and actresses crept toward the guitarist, center stage, each sharing in the speaking of Lorca’s poem by that name; then moves to Aña Maria Dalí , which was written to complement her two brief appearances, again in a darkened house under a single spotlight; and concludes with Duende, which was written to mirror Lorca’s feelings as he was coming to the realization that he was going to have to return to Spain after his year in New York and Vermont.
+Entitled Music after Lorca, the short suite begins with Asesinado, which opened the play to a darkened house as the actors and actresses creep toward the guitarist, center stage, each sharing in the speaking of Lorca’s poem by that name; then moves to Aña Maria Dalí , which was written to complement her two brief appearances, again in a darkened house under a single spotlight; and concludes with Duende, which was written to mirror Lorca’s feelings as he was coming to the realization that he was going to have to return to Spain after his year in New York and Vermont.

 The existence of these pieces is not altogether a mystery.
-Between 1970 and 1980, de Fremery came to the conclusion that if he was going to play any Spanish music at all he was going to have to come to terms with El Arte, and so spent hours every day listening to all available recordings of the great cantaores, dancers and guitarists who were the acknowledged leaders of the scene between 1920 and 1970.
+Between 1970 and 1980, de Fremery came to the conclusion that if he was going to play any Spanish music at all he was going to have to come to terms with El Arte.
+He spent hours every day listening to all available recordings of the great cantaores, dancers and guitarists who were the acknowledged leaders of the scene between 1920 and 1970.
 It was from this experience and inspiration that he drew for the creation of this suite.
 Performance time, about eight minutes.

 Phillip de Fremery